sudosoph/docs/content/_index.md

 +++
 title = "section.io Docs"
 +++

-# DOCS
+# section.io Documentation

-Welcome to the section.io documentation!
-This documentation is more of a reference guide for all available features and options of section.io.

-If you're just getting started with section.io, the Quickstart guides are the place to begin.
+Everything you need to know about section.io.

+## How the documentation is organized

+section.io has a lot of documentation.
+A high-level overview of how it’s organized will help you know where to look for certain things:

 {{% children description="true" style="h3" %}}